unit5001/HelloTeam/README.md

 7. ShockWave08 - "Sink or Swim."
 8. tangbaby1 - "If you never know failure, you will never know success."
 9. Greattrump - Life is ambigous dont be afraid to adapt and change
+10. Reader641 - "Having eyes and not seeing Mount Tai"